 - 38. A non-motorised user (NMU) paved path should be provided from within the site to the A29, connecting to the existing path and bus stop and also southwest towards Watersfield. - 39.
 A pedestrian route should be provided from the A29 linking into existing Rights of Way to the south and west (subject to landowners agreement).
-Any new pedestrian routes must link directly to the existing Public Right of Way network.

-- 40. There should be pedestrian and cycle access within the existing site linking via the children's play area to the existing residential development at Brookview. - 41.
-The new vehicular access off the A29, including pedestrian and cycle access, must provide access to appropriate customer parking for the shop unit.
+Any new pedestrian routes must link directly to the existing Public Right of Way network. - 40.
+There should be pedestrian and cycle access within the existing site linking via the children's play area to the existing residential development at Brookview. - 41.
+The new vehicular access off the A29, including pedestrian and cycle access, must provide access to appropriate customer parking if a shop unit is proposed.
 Parking for any associated apartments should be distinct and separate.
-A delivery yard and associated refuse storage should be provided to the rear of the shop.
+A delivery yard and associated refuse storage should be provided to the rear of the shop (if proposed). - 42.
+The village does not have any safe pedestrian crossings at present and so any applicant should investigate with the Highway Authority the feasibility of providing one nearer the village centre.